carlosfernandescrypt/carlosfernandescrypt.github.io/README.md

 # Data science portfolio by Carlos Fernandes

-This portfolio is a compilation of notebooks with data analysis and exploration of machine learning algorithms.
+This portfolio is a compilation of notebooks and projects with data analysis, data engineering and machine learning.

 ## Machine Learning